Amira31/Rice-Mutational-Study/01_Manual.md

 ## Step 4: Aligning FASTQ reads to FASTA reference

-Since they are doing a mutational study, users need to align both wild-type and mutant read pairs (R1 and R2) separately to the reference genome.
+For a mutational study, users need to align both wild-type and mutant read pairs (R1 and R2) separately to the reference genome.
 Direct alignment between non-reference wild-type and mutant is not a general standard of practice and can lead to false-positive variant calling.

 **1. Decide how many threads to use** `bash`

-Before running the `bwa-mem` or `bwa-mem2 mem` commands, users can check the CPU specifications of their laptop or PC to estimate how many threads they can allocate to the alignment.
+Before running the `bwa-mem` commands, users can check the CPU specifications of their laptop or PC to estimate how many threads they can allocate to the alignment.

 This is because alignment process is usually painstakingly long due to it being computationally intensive.
 So, activating multi-threading allows the aligner to split  different batches of reads into parallel queues of multiple CPU threads to reduce the total runtime.
 Then, the aligner will merge back these parallel alignment records into a single SAM/BAM output stream.